 People with happy dispositions will have periods of low moods, disappointments and problems, in the same way people who have unhappy dispositions will.
 The only difference is that happy people will adapt more easily, and their disappointments and low moods will be dealt with more swiftly.

 Happy people have a relaxed and calm demeanour about them, regardless of what they deal with.
 They are more content in themselves and know to take the rough with the smooth.
 They’re ready for what comes their way.

 We must be content and happy within ourselves.
-We can work at being happy, but we must learn to adapt to a better lifestyle and work on our personal beliefs.
-All of our experiences are etched on our souls, so if our souls are tormented, we will never be happy, but we can work on change.
+We can work at being happy, but we must work on ourselves and adapt into a better lifestyle.
+All of our experiences are etched on our souls, so if our souls are tormented, we will never be happy.

+We can work on change.
 Our beliefs and experiences can help shape our ability to stay focused and calm.
 Our experiences in turn shape our personality and our ability to deal with issues with some ease.